Saladin: Western world

 Notwithstanding the differences in beliefs, the Muslim Saladin was respected by Christian lords, Richard especially.
-Richard once praised Saladin as a great prince, saying that he was, without doubt, the greatest and most powerful leader in the Islamic world.
+Richard once praised Saladin as a great prince, saying that he was, without doubt, the greatest and most powerful leader in the Muslim world.
 Saladin, in turn, stated that there was not a more honorable Christian lord than Richard.
 After the treaty, Saladin and Richard sent each other many gifts as tokens of respect but never met face to face.
 In April 1191, a Frankish woman's three-month-old baby had been stolen from her camp and sold on the market.
 The Franks urged her to approach Saladin herself with her grievance.
-According to Baha ad-Din, Saladin used his own money to buy the child back:
+According to Ibn Shaddad, Saladin used his own money to buy the child back: